dwjoyce/pythonbook/chapters/First program.rst

 To write a program, and modify it later, we use an :term:`editor`.
 Thankfully, IDLE not only has the interactive shell we have been using, but an editor built-in as well.

-To start Python editor, first start IDLE itself (see chapter 0 for this if you have forgotten).
+To start Python editor, first start IDLE itself (see :ref:`chapter 0` for this if you have forgotten).
 Then, using the mouse pointer, click on the :menu:`File` menu at the top of the shell window, and click again on the :menu:`New File` menu item, like so:

 .. image:: /images/screenshots/idle_new_file_menu.png
     :width: 90%